 Teaching Philosophy

-Our students face many challenges, but the two most paralyzing are alienation and anxiety.
-According to Beth McMurtrie in her article "Teaching in an Age of Militant Apathy," "many students continue to exhibit debilitating levels of anxiety, hopelessness, and disconnection -- what one professor termed “militant apathy” -- colleges are struggling to come up with a response beyond short-term solutions.
-The standard curricula in higher ed -- and the way it’s discussed as primarily a path to economic success -- can exacerbate those feelings".[1]
-Suppose students think college's only benefit is moving up the economic ladder.
-In that case, the financial burden, constant fear of failure in an uncertain and rapidly changing world, and the seemingly transactional nature of earning a college degree must feel dehumanizing (and potentially not worth the effort).
+Today’s higher education students face profound psychological and systemic barriers, none more paralyzing than alienation and anxiety.
+In her seminal text, “Teaching in an Age of Militant Apathy,” Beth McMurtrie notes that “many students continue to exhibit debilitating levels of anxiety, hopelessness, and disconnection - what one professor termed ‘militant apathy’ - colleges are struggling to come up with a response beyond short-term solutions.
+The standard curricula in higher ed - and the way it’s discussed as primarily a path to economic success - can exacerbate those feelings”.
+When students are conditioned to view higher education strictly through a transactional lens, the academic journey becomes dehumanizing—marred by a constant fear of failure in an unstable world.

 [1] McMurtrie, Beth.
 "Teaching in an Age of Militant Apathy."
 The Chronicle of Higher Education, 15 Feb.
 2023, https://www.chronicle.com/article/teaching-in-an-age-of-militant-apathy.